yantis/docker-dynamic-video/README.md

 # docker-dynamic-video
 Dynamic Video Drivers with optional X-Server on Docker.
-(Should work with Mesa & Nvidia 304.XX, 340.XX, 346.XX, and 349.XX series drivers (All?))
+(Should work with Mesa & Nvidia 304.XX, 340.XX, and 367.XX series drivers)
 Includes all 32 bit & 64 bit libraries as well so it should work out of the box with [VirtualGL](https://github.com/yantis/docker-virtualgl), Wine, PlayonLinux etc.